 Oral cancer

 In the United States this year, 31,000 new oral cancers will be diagnosed.
-Even with advances in surgery, radiation and chemotherapy, some 50% of these cancer patients will die of their malignancy.
-Delay in diagnosis allows tumors to invade deep into local structures and can spread to lymph nodes in the neck, resulting in this high mortality.
-Routine oral exams are an important part in controlling oral cancer.What Is Oral Cancer?
+Even with advances in surgery, radiation, and chemotherapy, some 50% of these cancer patients will die of their malignancy.
+Delays in diagnosis allow tumors to invade deep into local structures and can spread to lymph nodes in the neck, resulting in this high mortality.
+Routine oral exams are an important part of controlling oral cancer.
+What Is Oral Cancer?

 * Repeated bleeding in the mouth.